iterative/dvc.org/content/docs/user-guide/how-to/resolve-merge-conflicts.md

 3. Merge it by-hand;
 4. Finally, run `dvc add data.xml` to overwrite the conflicted `.dvc` file.

-### Append-only directories
+### Directories

-If you have an "append-only" dataset (where people only add new files/directories) DVC provides a [Git merge driver] that can automatically resolve merge conflicts for you.
+If you have a directory, DVC provides a [Git merge driver] that can automatically resolve many merge conflicts for you.
 To use it, first set it up in your Git repo:

 ```dvc
 $ git config merge.dvc.name 'DVC merge driver'